omphalos/crud-file-server/README.md

-Basic file server supporting create, read, update, &a delete
+File server supporting create, read, update, and delete operations for any kind of file.

 This package exposes a directory to create, read, update, delete operations.